splewis/csgo-pug-setup/README.md

 #### pugsetup_damageprinter
 This plugin adds a .dmg command that also prints damage done/taken from players on round ends.
 You can disable the usage of the .dmg command with ``sm_pugsetup_damageprint_allow_dmg_command 0`` and change the format of the messages with ``sm_pugsetup_damageprint_format`` by editing ``cfg/sourcemod/pugsetup_damageprint.cfg``.

-#### practicemode
-This plugin was formerly a part of pugsetup, but has since been made separate.
-It is still included in the pugsetup releases, however.
-For a description, visit [its repository](https://github.com/splewis/csgo-practice-mode).